jdoleary/Stealth_em_up/README.md

   Priority:

-(m)Fix blood trails - use cacheAsBitmap (like bunny mark) and only generate texture when the trail is done being drawn.
+(m)Fix blood trails - use SpriteBatch (like bunny mark) and only generate texture when the trail is done being drawn.
 Don't forget to clean up afterwards.
+(e)Know difference between cacheAsBitmap and SpriteBatch.
 (e)Fix "choke out" - broken now that blood trails have been implemented.